chef/knife-ec-backup/README.md

 # TODO

 * Prevent 403 error for Billing Admins ACL as it is downloaded beforehand as pivotal.
+* Remove requirement for Knife Essentials gem to be installed.
+* Auto detect Chef Server version and auto apply necessary options (with option to disable auto check+auto apply)
 * This plugin does **NOT** currently backup user passwords.  **They will have to be reset after a restore.**